-If you need to store small quantities of alcoholic beverages for a later event, this can be stored in a cupboard in the Dining Room reserved for this purpose.
+If you need to store small quantities of alcoholic beverages for a later event, this can be stored in the locked student fridge reserved for this purpose.
 Residents wishing to store alcohol must contact Reception or the Duty Officer prior to entering the college.
+The fridge will be cleared out during at the end of each academic year, so residents must collect their alcohol before vacating.
 The Duty Officer will meet them on the ground floor.
-The cupboard is principally reserved for alcohol associated with NCSA activities and will be cleared out during university breaks.
+A separate cupboard is principally reserved for alcohol associated with NCSA activities.